 7.2.
 You also have a right to be removed from any mailing list we hold at any time, you can contact us by email at Welcome@GnText.com or telephone on +44 (0) 845 873 3000.

 7.3.
-You have a right to see a copy of the information we hold about you on payment of a statutory fee, which is currently £10.
+You have a right to see a copy of the information we hold about you.
 Before we agree to this, you must provide us with sufficient evidence of your identity and sufficient details of the information you wish to see to enable us to locate it.

 To ensure that this policy is properly implemented, Green Text regularly reviews its privacy progress by the senior management.

 Data Processing Addendum

 Data Processing Addendum to Green Text’s standard Terms and Conditions ("Agreement") between TA and MB Limited trading as Green Text (“Processor”) and the client, (“Controller”) (each a “Party”, together the “Parties”).